TheNoteTaker/2023_summer_mat187/modules/module_11_angle_measure/notes.md

 # Measuring Angles Using Radians

-FOr angles, there are two different measurement systems commonly used:
+For angles, there are two different measurement systems commonly used:

 1. **Degrees**
 2. **Radians**